 Ever wonder how we choose the books on our Reading List each year?

-A committee of children’s story lovers reads and recommends all of our titles for our year-round programming, including the 17th Annual Telling Tales Festival!
+A committee of children’s story lovers reads and recommends all of our titles for our year-round programming, including the 18th Annual Telling Tales Festival!

 Who is the SAC?

 The SAC invites educators, librarians, arts professionals, and children’s book-loving community members from the wider community into the programming selection process at Telling Tales, with the hope of selecting titles for the Reading List that represent a diversity of voices and perspectives and are representative of our regional community.
-The 2025 SAC consists of nine members working with Telling Tales staff and SAC Co-chairs from Hamilton Public Library and Burlington Public Library.
+The 2026 SAC consists of nine to ten members working with Telling Tales staff and SAC Co-chairs from Hamilton Public Library and Burlington Public Library.

 SAC Co-Chairs